manticoresoftware/manticoresearch-php/docs/percolate.md

 `index` is mandatory.

-Simple insertion with auto-generated id:
+Simple insertion with an auto-generated id:

 ```
 $params = [